 Meet the office staff

 Pamela Taylor is the Assistant Provost of Institutional Planning and Assessment and Director of Institutional Research.
-She joined Wellesley College in 2016.
-She has over 18 years of experience in the design and implementation of program evaluations for community-based organizations, foundations, educational institutions, and government agencies.
-Her previous positions include serving as principal program evaluator at the North Carolina General Assembly, exploratory data analysis manager at Deloitte & Touche, and director of institutional research and information services for the UCLA Graduate Division.
+She has over 20 years of experience in the design and implementation of program evaluations for community-based organizations, foundations, educational institutions, and government agencies.
+Since joining Wellesley in 2016, Pam has served on various campus committees focused on diversity & inclusion including the Presidential Commission for Equity, Race and Ethnicity, the Inclusive Excellence Working Group, and the Minority Recruitment, Hiring and Retention Committee.
+She has co-chaired the Accreditation Steering Committee and serves on the Strategic Planning Steering Committee.
+In June 2019, she co-founded an employee resource group for staff of color at Wellesley.
 Pam received her B.A. in psychology from Johnson C. Smith University, Ph.D. in social psychology from UCLA, and MFA in Writing from Vermont College of Fine Arts.
 Her first chapbook of poetry was published in 2015.

 Office: 340B Green Hall, Email: email@example.com